 - introduces students to keywords needed for learning

 - includes fun puzzles and games to familiarise students with idioms and cliches which have become part of our language over time, helping students to understand the world around them

 - encourages students to engage in discussion relating to news and current affairs

 - supports students’ written expression through short focused activities linked to the issues discussed

 Making Time for Reading

 Our determination to ensure that every student’s literacy levels meet, or exceed, age-related expectation, is reflected in our timetabled weekly lessons dedicated specifically to reading.
 During these sessions, all year 7 and year 8 students are given time to read and explore a wide range of novels as a class, and time to pursue independent reading for pleasure.

 Reading lessons are also supported by the use of the Accelerated Reader programme, which encourages students to read widely and provides regular and accurate assessment data so that each student’s progress in literacy can be monitored and supported.

-Throughout the year, various events linked to literacy are promoted across the school, including World Book Day, a popular creative writing club and various creative writing competitions.
+Throughout the year, various events and activities linked to Literacy are promoted across the school, including World Book Day, our popular Creative Writing Club and various creative writing competitions.

 Useful website links